Skip to Content

 Members pay slightly less for summer camps.

 #10 – Camp James at Newport Dunes for children ages 4-13 runs from 9am-4pm.
 The website describes it as: “a traditional style day camp offered in a natural, outdoor environment.
 Our goal is to expose children to a wide variety of activities as well as provide abundant opportunities for campers to increase their skill development each year they return for another summer session.”
 Here is a list of all the activities at Camp James.
-They are American Camp Association (ACA) Accredited and have an Open House video on their website.
+They are American Camp Association (ACA) Accredited.
+There is also a 10% sibling discount.

-#11 – Camp Coastal Wild at Crystal Cove State ParkCamp is only one week at the start of summer (June 19th to June 23rd for 2023) where Crystal Cove State Park Naturalists and Lifeguards run a one week unique summer camp that blends the backcountry and the coastal areas of the park.
+#11 – (No dates for 2024 yet!
+This info is from 2023 and I will update when new info comes out.)
+Camp Coastal Wild at Crystal Cove State ParkCamp is only one week at the start of summer (June 19th to June 23rd for 2023) where Crystal Cove State Park Naturalists and Lifeguards run a one week unique summer camp that blends the backcountry and the coastal areas of the park.
 Children ages 7-11 spend 2+ hours engaged in nature activities including: hikes, bird walks, and/or tidepool exploration.
-After lunch, campers enjoy 2 hours of coastal activities with Park Lifeguards (could include: volleyball, boogie boards, water play.) $175.
-For more information and to register email winter.bonnin@parks.ca.gov or call 949-497-7647.
+After lunch, campers enjoy 2 hours of coastal activities with Park Lifeguards (could include: volleyball, boogie boards, water play.)

 #13 – YMCA of Orange County has all sorts of camps.
 The Day Camp has its own information page.
 There are also sleepaway camps called Camp E.L.K.
 (Wrightwood) and Camp Oakes (Big Bear) with lots of outdoor activities in our local mountains.
 Financial assistance available for Y camps.

-#18 – Rancho Mission Viejo Reserve Summer Day Camp – Runs for 3 weeks in June 2023.
-The camp day is designed for 6-11 year olds and runs from 9am-2pm.
-Themes this year are: We Dig Fossils!, Survive the Wild, and Amazing Animals!
+#17 – Rancho Mission Viejo Reserve Summer Day Camp – Runs for 3 weeks in June.
+For 2024, the camp day is designed for 6-11 year olds and runs from 9am-2pm.
+Themes this year are: Animal Explorers, Archeology Adventures!, and Nature’s Palette.

-#22 – Irvine Ranch Outdoor Education Center is located on a property reached through Irvine Regional Park.
+#21 – Irvine Ranch Outdoor Education Center is located on a property reached through Irvine Regional Park.
 It’s known as a Cub Scout / Boy Scout camp, but in the summer it opens up for summer camps.
 They offer a Junior Adventure Camp (ages 6-10) and Adventure Camp (ages 11-17).
 It’s billed as an active camp with rock wall climbing and even swimming.
 Note: This camp has archery and bb guns targets activities.
+Here’s their video teaser.

-#24 – Goods and Goats Market Summer Farm Camp – half day (9am-Noon) and full day (9am-2pm) programs up off Trabuco Creek Road.
-Early bird specials start in April.
-For ages 6-12 years old.
+#23 – Goods and Goats Market Summer Farm Camp – Camp schedule is 9am-2pm.
+Ages not listed this year, but last year it was for ages 6-12 years old.
 “Summer campers will immerse themselves into farm life by getting hands-on educational programming that focuses on cultivating the land and caring for our animals.”
-As of mid-May 2023 mostly sold out with only one week of camp available.
+Theme weeks are:

 BONUS IDEAS